Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

 where $\chi_2[y_\cdot]=y_\cdot+\frac{1}{y_\cdot}$.

-\paragraph{Enhancement of global symmetry.} The enhancement makes Nekrasov partition function able to be written in terms of characters of global symmetry group and shifted parameters.
-Following paper \cite{Mitev:2014jza}, we shift Coulomb branch parameters by
+\paragraph{Enhancement of global symmetry.} Because of enhancement, the Nekrasov partition function can be written in terms of characters of the global symmetry group.
+Following \cite{Mitev:2014jza}, the shifted Coulomb branch parameters for this theory are given by